michaelyinopen/control-flow-practise/README.md

 and cannot avoid to manually track what models are exposed and what was updated

 Models converted to Data Model inside Data project

+## Syntax
+use nullable reference type and have constructors to initialize non-nullable properties, because cannot use C# 9 features like record type